Skip to main content Skip to navigation

 Course Overview

 This is an introductory course which does not require any prior knowledge of palaeography.
 We shall examine the main styles of English handwriting over the period 1500 to 1800.
 The seminars will be interactive, and equip you with plenty of experience in reading a wide range of early modern English documents in a supportive group setting.
-There will be the opportunity to share your own particular historiographical interests and paleaographical needs.
+There will be the opportunity to share your own particular historiographical interests and palaeographical needs.
 The classes will be led by Dr Anastasia Stylianou, a historian with expertise in early modern English cultural and social history.
+Contact email: anastasia.stylianou@lincoln.oxon.org

 Practical Information

-Class 1: Getting Started, and Italic Hand.
+Getting Started, and Italic Hand

-Class 1 will begin with a general introduction to early modern paleography, in which I’ll give some useful context and general advice, and will then help you to begin to recognize some of the letter forms and contractions.
+Class 1 will begin with a general introduction to early modern palaeography, in which I’ll give some useful context and general advice, and will then help you to begin to recognize some of the letter forms and contractions.
 In the second half of the class, we will then focus upon a particular type of early modern English handwriting, called italic hand.
 This style of handwriting was first developed in Italy during the Renaissance.
 We will work together as a group to translate a document written by Elizabeth I in italic hand.